Municipal elections 13.4.2025

 Employment brings security to individuals and thus to all residents.
 When the employment and economic development services (TE-services) are transferred from the state to the city, we must seize the opportunity and find work for our over 23000 unemployed people.
 Work should not be a privilege, and it should not be as cumbersome to mold a career for yourself, be it part-time, temporary or in the public, private or the third sector.
 To improve work-life balance and share work more evenly, the city should offer a 4-day work week where applicable.

-Safety is also created by functional social and health services, substance abuse services and prevention of homelessness.
+Safety is also created by well working social and health services, substance abuse services and prevention of homelessness.
 Tampere should increase the capacity of shelters for victims of domestic abuse.

 Full list of Green candidates in Tampere